Explore the Library

 Positive hit: The search returned a result that can be conclusively verified that it is the same person.

-False negative hit: The search returned 0 results, but information suggests that the screening should return results.
+False negative hit: The search returned 0 results, but other information suggests that the screening should yield results.
 This could mean several things:

-- The name screening database has the profile but the search algorithm (fuzzy logic) is not catered/refined to pick up the name that was being screened properly.
+- The name screening database has the information, but the search algorithm (fuzzy logic) is not sensitive enough to return appropriate results.